Finances of the British royal family: Sovereign Grant

-The Sovereign Grant is paid annually to the monarch by the Treasury to fund the monarch's official duties, replacing the system of funding the Royal Household by a mixture of civil list payments and grants-in-aid.
-The level of funding for the Royal Household is now linked to the Government's revenue from the Crown Estate.
+The Sovereign Grant is an annual payment made by the Treasury to the monarch to support official duties.
+It replaced the previous system of financing the Royal Household through a combination of civil list payments and grants-in-aid.
+The amount of the Sovereign Grant is linked to the profits generated by the Crown Estate which are passed to the Treasury.

 The Sovereign Grant Annual Report states that the Sovereign Grant was £31 million for 2012–13, £36.1 million for 2013–14 and £37.9 million for 2014–15.
 The amount of the Sovereign Grant is equal to 15% of the income account net surplus of the Crown Estate for the financial year that began two years previously.
 Step 4 of subsection 6(1), and subsection 6(4), of the Act provide a mechanism to prevent the amount of the Sovereign Grant increasing beyond what is necessary because of the growth in Crown Estate revenue.
 Under the Sovereign Grant the National Audit Office is able to audit the Royal Household.

 On 18 November 2016, a plan was announced to increase the Sovereign Grant from 15% to 25% to renovate and repair Buckingham Palace.
 The percentage is set to revert to 15% when the project is finished in 2027.
 As a result, the Sovereign Grant amounted to £76.1m for 2017–18, which for the first time included the "dedicated amount £30.4m" to renovate Buckingham Palace.
-As of March 2019, the Sovereign Grant Reserve amounts to £44.4 million, with £36.8 million of it set aside "to meet future commitments for the Reservicing of Buckingham Palace".
+As of March 2019, the Sovereign Grant Reserve amounts to £44.4 million, with £36.8 million of it set aside "to meet future commitments for the Servicing of Buckingham Palace".
+In July 2023, the Treasury announced that due to a substantial increase in income to the Crown Estate primarily from new wind farm leases on the foreshore, the grant will be 12% of the Crown Estate's net profits in the following year, down from 25%, although still an increase in real pounds over time.
+The net profit amount given to the treasury in 2024-2025 was £1.1 billion.